 Vineyard area: 12 ha

 Trellised: Extended 6 wire Perold

 Clone: SB159, 317 on Richter 99

 Harvest date: 8 February - 25 February 2017

 Degree balling at harvest: Early morning hand harvested sauvignon blanc at 22 - 23.5°B

-Vinification: 50% cold crush 8°C, reductive style, skin contact for 8 hours, pressing, only free run juice used, settle for 2 days at 10°C, 50% whole bunch press, reductive style, one day settling at 10°C; Fermentation after settling, juice is moved to 2nd, 3rd & 4th fill French oak barrels for natural fermentation (no culture added) and matured in barrel for 10 months, each barrel fermented at 13°C for 40 - 60 days; Barrel maturation: barrels are medium toast, tight grain - a combination of 300 and 400l barrels
+Vinification: 50% cold crush 8°C, reductive style, skin contact for 8 hours, pressing, only free run juice used, settle for 2 days at 10°C, 50% whole bunch press, reductive style, one day settling at 10°C; juice is moved to 12% new French oak and the rest to a combination of 2nd, 3rd & 4th fill French oak barrels for natural fermentation (no culture added).
+Fermented at 13°C for up to 45 days; Barrel matured for 10 months in tight grain, medium toast 400L barrels.

 Optimum drinking time: 3 - 5 years after release